eda-ricercatore/gulyas-scripts/notes/uml.md

 	- Characterized as a "physical containment."

-Difference between compoition and aggregation
+Difference between composition and aggregation
 	\cite{WikipediaContributors2018d}:
 + "The aggregation relationship is often 'catalog' containment to distinguish it from composition's 'physical' containment."